Buffered Streaming Graph Partitioning: Experimental Evaluation

-In this section, we show experiments in which we compare HeiStream against the current state-of-the-art algorithms.
-Except when mentioned otherwise, these experiments involve all the graphs from the Test Set in Table~\ref{tab:graphs} and focus on two particular configurations of HeiStream, which we refer to as HeiStream(32k) and HeiStream(Int.).
-The first configuration is based on batches of size \numprint{32768}, while the second one has enough batch capacity to operate as an internal memory algorithm.
-For both configurations, we perform a single pass over the input based on the extended model construction.
-From the results of these two configurations, the reader can infer the relative behavior of other configurations.
+In this section, we show experiments in which we compare \AlgName{HeiStream} against the current state-of-the-art algorithms.
+Unless mentioned otherwise, these experiments involve all the graphs from the Test Set group in Table~\ref{tab:graphs} and focus on two particular configurations of \AlgName{HeiStream}, which we refer to as \AlgName{HeiStream}(32k) and \AlgName{HeiStream}(Int.).
+The first configuration is based on batches of size \numprint{32768}, while the second one has enough batch capacity to operate as an internal memory algorithm -- both configurations perform a single pass over the input using the extended~model.
+Internal memory algorithms such as \AlgName{Metis}~\cite{karypis1998fast} and \AlgName{KaHIP}~\cite{kaffpa} are beyond the scope of this work since it is common knowledge that internal memory algorithms are better than streaming algorithms regarding partition quality if the instances fits in the memory of a machine.
+For the sake of reproducibility, we ran \AlgName{Metis} and the fast social version of \AlgName{KaHIP} over our Test Set group of instances for $k \in \{2,4,8,16,32,64,128\}$.
+On average, \AlgName{Fennel} cuts a factor $7.5$ more edges than \AlgName{Metis} and the fast social version of \AlgName{KaHIP}, while \AlgName{HeiStream}(Int.) cuts a factor $2.2$ more edges than both.
+Furthermore, \AlgName{Fennel} is respectively a factor $2.2$ and a factor $6.0$ faster than \AlgName{Metis} and the fast social version of \AlgName{KaHIP}, while \AlgName{HeiStream}(Int.) is $56.3\%$ slower than \AlgName{Metis} and $72.9\%$ faster than the fast social version~of~\AlgName{KaHIP}.